qmlbook/qmlbook/en/ch01/index.rst

 .. rubric:: History

 Qt 4 has evolved since 2005 and provided a solid ground for thousands of applications and even full desktop and mobile systems.
-The usage patterns computer users changed in the recent years.
+The usage patterns of computer users changed in the recent years.
 From stationary PCs towards portable notebook and nowadays mobile computers.
 The classical desktop is more and more replaced with mobile touch-based always connected screens.
 With it the desktop UX paradigms also changes.
 Where as in the past Windows UI has dominated the world we spend more time nowadays on other screens with another UI language.

 Qt 4 was designed to satisfy the desktop world to have a coherent set of UI widgets available on all major platforms.
 The challenge for Qt users has changed today and it lies more to provide a touch-based user interface for a customer driven user interface and to enable modern user interface on all major desktop and mobile systems.
 Qt 4.7 started to introduce the QtQuick technology which allows users to create a set of user interface components from simple elements to achieve a complete new UI, driven by customer demands.